Bashfuscator/Bashfuscator/README.md

 For more detailed usage and examples, please refer to the [documentation](https://bashfuscator.readthedocs.io/en/latest/Usage.html).

+## Extending the Framework

+Adding new obfuscation methods to the framework is simple, as Bashfuscator was built to be a modular and extendable framework.
+Bashfuscator's backend does all the heavy lifting so you can focus on writing robust obfuscation methods (documentation on adding modules coming soon).

 ## Authors and Contributers

 - Andrew LeFevre ([capnspacehook](https://github.com/capnspacehook)): project lead and creator